tvroley/AzureBlobStorageBeginnerTutorial/README.md

 ### View items in a container

-* The following code lists the block blobs in a container by their URI in the console, and then waits for the user to press enter to continue.
+* The following code lists all the block blobs in a container by their URI in the console, and then waits for the user to press enter to continue.

 ```C#
 // List blobs in a container by URI for the user